Herisson is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon

 Early Notables of the Herisson family (pre 1700)

 Notables of this surname at this time include: Sir John Harrison (c.

 1590-1669), an English politician who sat in the House of Commons variously between 1640 and 1669, supporter of the Royalist side in the English Civil War; John Harrison (1579-1656), a prominent inhabitant of Leeds in Yorkshire

-, in the...
-Another 77 words (6 lines of text) are included under the topic Early Herisson Notables in all our PDF Extended History products and printed products wherever possible.
+, in the 16th and 17th century, variously as one of the early woollen cloth merchants...
+Another 64 words (5 lines of text) are included under the topic Early Herisson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herisson family to Ireland

 Some of the Herisson family moved to Ireland